A Progressive Budget that Puts People First

 A record of results

-- Diane helped pass progressive tax reform that raised taxes on the top 2% of earners which enabled us to pay back over $800 million borrowed from our schools, provide increases in education (including a higher education tuition freeze), and more support for critical city and county services.
+- Diane helped pass progressive tax reform that raised taxes on the top 2% of earners which enabled us to invest in education at all levels from pre-k to higher education and more support for critical city and county services.

 - Diane authored housing assistance grants that have helped our lowest income families avoid the use of expensive homeless shelters.
 More importantly, it has kept many kids from the disruption of homelessness which has been shown to hold back educational progress.